-PCP is an individualized process designed to respond to the unique needs and desires of each person.
+PCP is an individualized process designed to respond to the unique needs and desires of every individual.
 The following values and principles guide the PCP process whenever it is used.

 - a.
-Every person is presumed competent to direct the planning process, achieve his or her goals and outcomes, and build a meaningful life in the community.
-PCP should not be constrained by any preconceived limits on the person's ability to make choices. - b.
-Every person has strengths, can express preferences, and can make choices.
-The PCP approach identifies the person's strengths, goals, choices, medical and support needs and desired outcomes.
-In order to be strength-based, the positive attributes of the person are documented and used as the foundation for building the person's goals and plans for community life as well as strategies or interventions used to support the person's success. - c.
-The person's choices and preferences are honored.
-Choices may include: the family and friends involved in his or her life and PCP process, housing, employment, culture, social activities, recreation, vocational training, relationships and friendships, and transportation.
-Individual choice must be used to develop goals and to meet the person's needs and preferences for supports and services and how they are provided. - d.
-The person's choices are implemented unless there is a documented health and safety reason that they cannot be implemented.
-In that situation, the PCP process should include strategies to support the person to implement their choices or preferences over time. - e.
-Every person contributes to his or her community, and has the right to choose how supports and services enable him or her to meaningfully participate and contribute to his or her community.
+Every individual is presumed competent to direct the planning process, achieve his/her goals and outcomes, and build a meaningful life in the community.
+PCP should not be constrained by any preconceived limits on the individual's ability to make choices. - b.
+Every individual has strengths, can express preferences, and can make choices.
+The PCP approach identifies the individual's strengths, goals, choices, medical and support needs, and desired outcomes.
+In order to be strength-based, the positive attributes of the individual are documented and used as the foundation for building the individual's goals and plans for community life as well as strategies or interventions used to support the individual's success. - c.
+The individual's choices and preferences are honored.
+Choices may include the family and friends involved in his/her life and PCP process, housing, employment, culture, social activities, recreation, vocational training, relationships, friendships, and transportation.
+Individual choice must be used to develop goals and to meet the individual's needs and preferences for supports and services and how they are provided.
+Therefore, it is important that the individual has the ability to communicate with those involved in the individual's life and care.

-f.
-Through the PCP process, a person maximizes independence, creates connections and works towards achieving his or her chosen outcomes.

-g.
-A person's cultural background is recognized and valued in the PCP process.
-Cultural background may include language, religion, values, beliefs, customs, dietary choices and other things chosen by the person.
-Linguistic needs, including ASL interpretation, are also recognized, valued and accommodated.
+- d.
+The individual's choices are implemented unless there is a documented health and safety reason that they cannot be implemented.
+In that situation, the PCP process should include strategies to support the individual to implement his/her choices or preferences over time. - e.
+Every individual contributes to his/her community and has the right to choose how supports and services enable him/her to meaningfully participate and contribute to his/her community. - f.
+Through the PCP process, an individual maximizes independence, creates connections, and works towards achieving his/her chosen outcomes. - g.
+An individual's cultural background is recognized and valued in the PCP process.
+Cultural background may include language preference, religion, values, beliefs, customs, dietary choices, and other things chosen by the individual.
+Linguistic needs, including American Sign Language (ASL) interpretation, text messaging, video phone access, assistive technology and CART), are also recognized, valued, and accommodated.

 IV.
-WHAT ARE THE ESSENTIAL ELEMENTS OF THE PERSON-CENTERED PLANNING PROCESS?
+What are the Essential Elements of the PCP Process?

-The following elements are essential to the successful use of the PCP process with a person and the people invited by the person to participate.
+The following elements are essential to the successful use of the PCP process with an individual and those invited by the individual to participate.